Blog

 How big is a newborn’s stomach? – a Visual

-- Breastfeeding: One particular piece of advice to remember if you’re nursing is that milk doesn’t “come in” right away.
+• Breastfeeding: One particular piece of advice to remember if you’re nursing is that milk doesn’t “come in” right away.
 It may seem like baby is not getting enough to eat but skin to skin contact and sucking are what helps milk to come in.
-Remember, breastmilk works on supply and demand so it makes sense that your milk supply might to be less than what your newborn needs at first.
+Remember, breastmilk works on supply and demand so it makes sense that your milk supply might be less than what your newborn needs at first.
 The supply will catch up as your baby keeps demanding!
 Of course ask your pediatrician or lactation counselor if you’re worried.
-If you have other questions about early breast or bottle feeding, Your First Night Home may help.
+If you have other questions about early breast or bottle feeding, read Your First Week Home for more info.

 How big is a newborn’s stomach? – Wet and Soiled Diapers